Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dimboola has two operational public transport stops.
-These are served by three different routes, offering a total of 43 weekly passenger trips.
-Transport accessibility is deemed moderate, with residents' average distance to the nearest stop being 592 meters.
-Predominantly residential, Dimboola sees most commuters traveling outward.
-Cars remain the primary mode of transport, used by 91% of residents, while 8% walk.
+These stops are served by three different routes that together offer 43 weekly passenger trips.
+Transport accessibility is moderate, with residents typically living 592 meters from the nearest stop.
+Most residents commute outward from this mainly residential area.
+Cars dominate as the primary mode of transport at 91%, with 8% walking.
 On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 15.9% of residents work from home, a figure possibly influenced by COVID-19 conditions.
-Across all routes, service frequency averages six trips daily, resulting in about 21 weekly trips per individual stop.
+According to the 2021 Census, 15.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages six trips per day across all routes, resulting in approximately 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport